 Make no mistake, Windows is still the most used (and popular) operating systems for desktops and laptops.
-So you can bet on it that many people are still relying on Windows applications daily to accomplish their tasks.
+So you can bet that many people still rely on Windows applications daily to accomplish their tasks.

 If you were previously a Windows user who had migrated to another platform or operating system, and are missing your Windows applications already, there are a few different methods to bring your Windows applications back.

 You can go for dual booting on Linux, or go with Bootcamp or Parallels on Mac, or you can install these following apps that I’m going to show you.
 These applications will allow you to install and run Windows applications right on your non-Windows operating systems, e.g., Mac OS X, GNU/Linux, Ubuntu, BSD, and Solaris.